Beetlejuice: Writing

 After the financial success of Pee-wee's Big Adventure (1985), Burton became a "bankable" director and began working on a script for Batman with Sam Hamm.
 While Warner Bros. was willing to pay for the script's development, it was less willing to green-light Batman.
 Burton had become disheartened by the lack of imagination and originality in the scripts he had been sent, particularly Hot to Trot.

 Michael McDowell and Larry Wilson formed a partnership (Pecos Productions) with entertainment attorney Michael Bender, and Beetlejuice was their first original project.
 After developing the story, McDowell and Wilson decided they would write the first draft of the screenplay together, while Wilson would only take 'Story By' credit, as well as his 'Producer' credit.

 Burton had gotten to know and worked with McDowell and Wilson (who co-wrote the script for "The Jar", an episode of Alfred Hitchcock Presents that Burton directed).
-Burton read their first draft of Beetlejuice, liked it but had other projects that kept him from becoming involved at that time.
+Burton read their first draft of Beetlejuice and liked it, but had other projects that kept him from becoming involved at that time.

 The original script is far less comedic and much darker; the Maitlands' car crash is depicted graphically, with Barbara's arm crushed and the couple screaming for help as they slowly drown.
 A reference to this remains: Barbara remarks that her arm feels frozen upon returning home as a ghost.
 Instead of possessing the Deetzes and forcing them to dance during dinner, the Maitlands cause a vine-patterned carpet to come to life and attack them by lashing them to their chairs.

 The character of Betelgeuse—envisioned in the first draft as a winged demon who takes on the form of a short man—is also intent on killing the Deetzes rather than scaring them and wants sex from Lydia instead of marriage.
 In this version of the script, Betelgeuse need only be exhumed from his grave to be summoned, after which he is free to wreak havoc; he can be summoned, but not controlled, by saying his name three times and wanders the world freely, tormenting different characters in different manifestations.

 In another version of the script, the film concludes with the Maitlands, Deetzes, and Otho conducting an exorcism ritual that destroys Betelgeuse, and the Maitlands transforming into miniature versions of themselves and moving into Adam's model of their home, which they refurbish to look like their house before the Deetzes moved in.

 Co-author and producer Larry Wilson has talked about the reaction to the first draft by a prominent executive at Universal, where Wilson was employed at the time:

 I won't name names here, but I worked at Universal Studios at the time.
 I was director of development for the director Walter Hill.
 I had a very good relationship with a very prominent executive at Universal.
 He liked me, and he liked what I was doing with Walter, and the material I was bringing in.